adsouza/Euclidean-Geometry/README.md

 Computing the perimeter of the square that inscribes a circle is slightly more involved.
 We can use the radius to compute the length of the square's dimensions and then use those to compute its perimeter.
-Using Pythagorean theorem we can also compute the circumference of the circle that cirsumscribes a rectangle.
+Using Pythagorean theorem we can also compute the circumference of the circle that circumscribes a rectangle.